 Provides funds for the AIDS Education and Training Centers (AETC) and Special Projects of National Significance (SPNS).
-The Midwest AIDS Training and Education Center (MATEC) located at the University of Wisconsin Madison is the local AETC.
-MATEC is responsible for providing education and training opportunities for providers serving HIV positive individuals.
+The Midwest AIDS Training and Education Center (MATEC) located at the University of Wisconsin in Madison is the local AETC.
+MATEC is responsible for providing education and training opportunities for providers serving HIV-positive individuals.
 The Wisconsin Department of Health Services is currently a recipient of two SPNS grants.
-One grant is to develop and electronic claims processing system for the ADAP.
-The second grant is a four year project to develop an innovative and replicable linkage to care model.
+One grant is to develop an electronic claims processing system for the ADAP.
+The second grant is a four-year project to develop an innovative and replicable linkage-to-care model.

 Under Part B, states may elect to use funds in four categories:

-- to provide assistance to assure the continuity of health insurance coverage for individuals with HIV disease; and
+- To provide assistance to assure the continuity of health insurance coverage for individuals with HIV disease.

-The Wisconsin Division of Public Health (DPH) has three goals in the allocation of Ryan White Part B funds, including:
+The Wisconsin Division of Public Health (DPH) has three goals in the allocation of Ryan White Part B funds:

-- providing funds to local agencies and communities to ensure that community-based care, treatment, and supportive services are available statewide; and
+- Providing funds to local agencies and communities to ensure that community-based care, treatment, and supportive services are available statewide.

 Ryan White ADAP and formula funds purchase Food and Drug Administration (FDA) approved, HIV-related treatment medications.
 Part B funds are used by the AIDS/HIV program to support staff within the AIDS/HIV Program responsible for the direct provision of drug reimbursement services statewide.
 This includes one professional staff responsible for the administration and oversight of the ADAP and one program assistant responsible for claims processing and program support.

 AIDS/HIV Health Insurance Assistance Program

 Ryan White formula funds are used to support program operations associated with the direct provision of insurance continuation services statewide.